Data Intelligence APIs

 2. In the Access Keys tab, under the Data Intelligence API Keys section, click on GENERATE KEY.

-Data Intelligence API Keys - User Profile
+Data Intelligence API Keys - Settings

 3. Provide a unique name for the API key.